AnujShr/Forum-Laravel/README.md

 ## Acknowledgments

-* Hat tip to Peopler of Laracast team
+* Hat tip to all memeber of Laracast team
 * Inspiration-Money
 * etc